sangahco/django-rest-framework/README.md

 `python manage.py createsuperuser`

-Before starting the application some configuration is required, create a new file named `local.settings.py` into the `pwd_manager` folder, just near the `settings.py` and add all the required variables.
+Before starting the application some configuration is required, create a new file named `local.settings.py` into the `mainapp` folder, just near the `settings.py` and add all the required variables.

 Now we are ready to run the application:

-    $ ./pwd-manager-auto.sh
+    $ ./django-auto.sh

 ## Production